realpython/materials/celery-async-tasks/README.md

 # Asynchronous Tasks with Django and Celery

 Example project for integrating Celery and Redis into a Django application.
+This repository holds the code for the Real Python [Asynchronous Tasks With Django and Celery](https://realpython.com/asynchronous-tasks-with-django-and-celery/) tutorial.

 ## Setup (macOS)